sirdamian/void-linux/home/.config/sxhkd/readme.md

 SXHKD
-- A back-end program for BSPWM
+- A back-end program for BSPWM and more window managers
 - Manages keybinds